dannierl/Video-Frame-Interpolation/proposal.md

  ![Compare with the original frame](./pic2.jpg)

-## How it is related to Deep Learning for CV ...  - Qiming
+## How it is related to Deep Learning for CV
 Traditional methods use optical flow for frame interpolation.
-However, in general, optical flow cannot be calculated from images with ambiguity (known as the aperture problem[6] in computer vision); additional constraints are needed to find a unique solution.
+However, in general, optical flow cannot be calculated from images with ambiguity (known as the aperture problem[7] in computer vision); additional constraints are needed to find a unique solution.
 Therefore, the quality of the interpolation heavily depends on the accuracy of the flow estimation.
 It is important to note that this work implements the work of Niklaus et al.[1]. on Adaptive Separable Convolution, which claims high-quality results on the video frame interpolation task.
 We design a convolutional neural network to estimate a proper convolutional kernel to synthesize each output pixel in the interpolated images.
 Instead of implementing optical flow-based interpolation, our method captures both the motion and interpolation coefficients, generates kernel through convolution layers, and synthesizes an intermediate video frame.

 Our neural network can be trained using widely available video data, which provides a sufficiently large training dataset.
 The main advantages of our method are:
 1. It achieves better transformation learning and better results;